 In her academic pursuits, Ms. Campbell was awarded the Presser Scholar Award, the Peabody Alumni Award, and most recently the Peabody Career Development Grant to fund her debut solo piano album Perceptions of Shadows.
 Ms. Campbell holds her M.M. and B.M. degrees from Peabody Conservatory, where she studied piano with Brian Ganz and composition with Judah Adashi on scholarship.
 She has also taken masterclasses with Leon Fleisher, Seymour Lipkin, Norman Shetler, Matti Raekallio, Richard Goode, Jane Coop, Leon Bates, and Anthony DiBonaventura among others.

 A passionate music educator, Ms. Campbell is adjunct faculty at Cecil College and the Music School of Delaware while maintaining a private piano studio outside Philadelphia.
 A frequent lecturer, she enjoys presenting workshops on topics of meaning and inner transformation through music of diverse genres, whether Bach’s Mass in B minor or Broadway’s Phantom of the Opera.
 Her series is called 'Music Musings LIVE' and is based on her popular YouTube series.
 Ms. Campbell holds her M.M. and B.M. degrees from Peabody Conservatory of the Johns Hopkins University on scholarship studying with Brian Ganz.
 Additionally, Ms. Campbell has worked with Leon Fleisher, Seymour Lipkin, Richard Goode, and Matti Raekallio among others.
+She studied both composition and piano with David Auldon Brown before her studies at Peabody.
 She is the vice president of the Main Line Music Teachers Association, the largest local branch of MTNA in Pennsylvania.
 To find out more about Ms. Campbell’s upcoming concerts and commissions, please visit: www.jennifernicolecampbell.com